galaxyproject/training-material/topics/admin/tutorials/customization/tutorial.md

 >
 >    The themes file can contains themes for users to select in Galaxy.
 >
->    Each theme is identified by it's id, eg `blue`, and followed by a set of
+>    Each theme is identified by its id, eg `blue`, and followed by a set of
 >    rules, which style the client.
 The first theme in your theme file will be
 >    used as the default theme, which users see when visiting your instance,
->    and which users which haven't logged in will see.
+>    and which users who haven't logged in will see.
 >
 > 3. Creating our own Theme
 >